Asymptotic Floquet states of open quantum systems: The role of interaction: Conclusions

 \section{Conclusions}

-We demonstrated that the concept of dissipative Floquet maps provides an operational way to identify `quantum attractors', i.e., asymptotic time-periodic states of modulated open quantum systems.
+We demonstrated that the concept of dissipative Floquet maps provides an operational way to identify `quantum attractors', i.e., asymptotic time-periodic states of modulated open quantum systems, and estimate the relaxation time towards them.
 To illustrate this idea, we have applied the concept to a dissipative and periodically driven many-body model.
-We study the model both exactly and, in the limit of a large particle number, within a mean-field picture.
-The latter predicts transitions from regular to chaotic attractor as the interaction strength is varied.
-The analysis shows a strong dependence on the interaction strength, especially in proximity of the dynamical transitions predicted by mean-field theory.
+We have studied the model both exactly and, in the limit of a large particle number, within a mean-field picture.
+The latter predicts bifurcations from regular to chaotic attractors as the interaction strength is varied.
+The analysis shows a strong dependence of quantum characteristics of the asymptotic non-equilibrium many-body state, such as the purity and the negativity, on the interaction strength, especially in proximity of bifurcations predicted by the mean-field theory.